 Members wishing to formally coach members or lead on-water trips with in the club are required to have the relevant up to date qualifications before commencing activities.

-All qualification may be subject to formal validation through BC and/or relevant governing authorities.
 Where certificates are identified as falsified the committee are obliged to undertake the following:

 - Disciplinary measures appropriate to breach of confidence (this may include dismissal or suspension of membership).

 - Notification to the governing authority or association.